ypid/opening_hours.js/README.md

 [www.openstreetmap.hu](http://www.openstreetmap.hu/)             | old version of this library, see also https://github.com/AMDmi3/opening_hours.js/issues/19
 [osmopeninghours][]                                              | JavaScript library which provides a more abstract, specialized API and Italian localization.
 It returns a JavaScript object for a given time interval (see [example.json](https://github.com/digitalxmobile-dev/osmopeninghours/blob/master/example/example.json)).
 [ComplexAlarm](https://github.com/ypid/ComplexAlarm)             | Java/Android.
 Using the JS implementation through [js-evaluator-for-android](https://github.com/evgenyneu/js-evaluator-for-android).
+[MapComplete](https://github.com/pietervdvn/MapComplete)         | An OpenStreetMap-editor which aims to be really simple to use by offering multiple themes

 If you use this library please let me know.